emax-77/Inventory-Managemet-System-Flask-MongoDB/README.md

-***I have the same project using Django here: https://github.com/emax-77/Inventory-Management-System.git***

 ***The project is under construction!
 Some parts may not work properly.***
+***I have the same project (fully working) using Django here: https://github.com/emax-77/Inventory-Management-System.git***

 # Inventory Management System
-## Simple IMS for small business or home use using Flask and MongoDB
+## Simple IMS for small business using Flask and MongoDB

 ## Project includes: